aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-media-files/image/_index.md

 {{% /alert %}}

-Aspose.Slides supports operations with images in these popular formats: JPEG, PNG, BMP, GIF, and others.

 {{% alert title="Info" color="info" %}}

-If you want to add an image as a frame object—especially if you plan to use standard formatting options on it to change its size, add effects, and so on—see [Picture Frame](https://docs.aspose.com/slides/cpp/picture-frame/).
+If you want to add an image as a frame object—especially if you plan to use standard formatting options on it to change its size, add effects, and so on—see [Picture Frame](/slides/cpp/picture-frame/).

 {{% /alert %}}

+Aspose.Slides supports operations with images in these popular formats: JPEG, PNG, GIF, and others.

 ## **Adding Images Stored Locally to Slides**